-This blog post will offer you a closer look at Project-Based Learning and its benefits to explain why Project-Based Learning is a new range in education.
+This blog post will give you a closer look at Project-Based Learning and its benefits to explain why Project-Based Learning is a new range in education.

 The Definition of Project-Based Learning

 In general, Project-Based Learning or Problem-Based Learning (PBL) is a learner-centered teaching method.
 It gives learners the opportunity to expand knowledge base and develop skills through doing the project to solve the problems they may face in reality.
-PBL structures curriculum around discrete projects, presents learners with multi-step problem to solve or ask them complex questions they are required to answer.
 These projects are usually too large and complex for one learner to work alone.
-Therefore, PBL tends to encourage teamwork.
+Thus, PBL tends to encourage teamwork.
 Learners have to work in pairs or in groups, conduct research, analyze information and draw their own conclusions.
 As a result, they develop deep content knowledge as well as multi-skills in this modern world.

 The Advantages of Project-Based Learning

 In fact, PBL is more than just doing projects.
 The project is the vehicle for conveying the important knowledge and skills learners need to learn.
 In other words, a teacher plays the role as a facilitator to instruct and monitor learners in online classroom.
 And learners become active digital researchers or assessors of their own learning from the project making processes.

 So, what benefits do PBL have to make it become a new range in education?
 Keep reading to find out of them.